 The mid-distance runners were off to a successful season in the winter of 2020 before COVID-19 canceled the NCAA Indoor Track and Field Championships where three men were scheduled to compete in the mile and 800-meter run.
 Those three earned All-America honors and were the 10th, 11th, and 12th Tartans to earn a bid to the NCAA Indoor Championships under Connelly for the men.
 Connelly also mentored senior Kate Reilly to her first NCAA bid when she earned a chance to race in the mile in 2020 before the meet was canceled.

-Connelly's work with the distance runners in 2019 witnessed two athletes compete at the NCAA Outdoor Championships and four athletes compete at the NCAA Indoor Championships.
+Connelly's work with the distance runners in 2019 witnessed senior Rose Ciriello compete at the NCAA Outdoor Championships in the 800-meter run and place third in a deep field of UAA runners in the 1,500-meter run at the UAA Outdoor Championships.
+The 4x800-meter relay finished second at the UAA Outdoor Championships, it's best finish since 2009.
+On the men's side, two athletes competed at the NCAA Outdoor Championships and four athletes competed at the NCAA Indoor Championships.
 Ten athletes and three relays were awarded regional honors by the USTFCCCA while the running core brought in seven UAA honors, including victories in the 5,000-meter run and 4x800-meter relay.

 Connelly came to Carnegie Mellon with a pedigree of success coaching distance runners after serving 26 years at the University of Notre Dame as the head women’s cross country coach and assistant men’s and women’s track and field coach.